History & landmarks

 Riverside walk

 Easy stroll along the River Tyne.
-Pram-friendly.
 Ideal post-brunch on Sunday.

 Further afield